saraa123/django_project_tracker/README.md

 ### Features left to implement

 > Front-end features
+- Give users the ability to edit their issues and add comments
+    * I initially was working on a function that would enable users to edit an issue they may have add, but due to time restraints I decided this would be something that would be better to work on in the future.
 - Allow users to leave feedback
     * Currently feedback is hardcoded.
 However, in the future I would like to learn how to develop a real feedback section for users, as well as have snippets of this feedback presented on the progress page.